K-Line Electric Trains was a brand name of 'O' gauge, 'S' gauge, and 'G' gauge model railway locomotives, rolling

 From 2006 to 2010 Lionel continued a limited run of K-Line trains called

 K-Line by Lionel.
+This was done primarily to sell leftover acquired inventory.
 They also issued separate K-Line by Lionel catalogs until 2010.

 Missing were the extravagant passenger trains which had competed directly with Lionel's

 premium products.
-In a twist of fate, Lionel gained possession of the rights to produce American Flyer
+In a twist of fate, in the K-Line acquisition, Lionel gained possession of the rights to produce American Flyer

 track, which until then was missing from its American Flyer train line.
 When the Lionel license expired, Sandra Kan